vfedetz/homelab/README.md

 ![Homepage](assets/homepage.png)

 The purpose of my homelab is to learn and to have fun - where I can try out and experiment with technology.

-This repository serves as a collection of Docker/container configurations, utilities, and automation scripts used to manage and orchestrate various services within my homelab environment.
-Each service has its own directory containing a docker-compose.yml file and any necessary supporting files (ex: environment variable templates).
+I place an emphasis on hosting my own privacy-focused alternatives to the typical "free" cloud services.

 Feel free to explore, use, and modify these files to suit your own homelab needs!